lmrolls/Macroeconomic-Forecasting-with-FMMDE/README.md

 * `k0`: The number of lags used for computing the cumulative Martingale Difference Divergence Matrix (MDDM).
 * `boot`: A string specifying the bootstrap type.
 Can be `'radem'` for Rademacher (default) or `'esc'` for Mammen distribution.
 * `cut`: A logical value (`true` or `false`).
 If `true`, the bootstrap procedure is applied only to a truncated fraction (one-third) of the estimated factors.
 This is a crucial time-saving feature for computationally intensive simulations.
 See **Appendix B** of the paper for more details on this truncation solution.

+### Saving Large Data Files: The `-v7.3` Flag

+In the forecasting scripts for Sparse PCA and XGBoosting (`USA_Rolling_Rev1_SparsePCA.m` and `USA_Rolling_Rev1_XGBoosting.m`), the `save` command includes the `-v7.3` flag.
+This is a necessary technical choice to handle the large size of the output variables.
+This flag instructs MATLAB to use the Version 7.3 MAT-file format, which is based on HDF5 and can store variables larger than 2 GB.
+Without this flag, saving the extensive results from these models would result in an error.

 ## Data Information